 - What should I do when I have additional questions?

 Supporting Student Learning: The internship experience is a carefully monitored learning experience in which a student has intentional learning goals and reflects actively on what they are learning, while also completing work that is meaningful and substantive for the partner organization.
 Each internship experience is individually designed, and planned for with insight from the student intern, site supervisor, and Internship Team.

 Partner Organization Benefit: When hosting an intern, partner organizations benefit from the student intern’s fresh perspective and enthusiasm for learning.
 Often, due to the student’s meaningful contributions, there is increased productivity and added capacity to advance special projects and initiatives.
 An additional benefit is that the partnership creates a pipeline of future employees.

 Read more about internship policies, frequently asked questions, and expectations of partner agencies by reviewing the Department's Internship Manual

 Share Your Opportunities:

-Partner agencies are invited to advertise internship and/or career opportunities to students through targeted advertisments
+Partner organizations are invited to advertise internship and/or career opportunities to students through targeted advertisements

-, the UA’s database for internship and job announcements.
+, the free online career platform which the University uses for internship and job announcements.